ethyca/fides/docs/fides/docs/guides/generate_resources.md

 ...
 ```

-It is possible to use an environment varialble to set credentials config values if persisting your token to a file is problematic.
-To set a token you can set the environment variable with a prefix of `FIDESCTL__CREDENTIALS__` and `__` as the nested key delimiter:
+It is possible to use an environment variable to set credentials config values if persisting your token to a file is problematic.
+To set a token, you can set the environment variable with a prefix of `FIDESCTL__CREDENTIALS__` and `__` as the nested key delimiter:
 ```sh
 export FIDESCTL__CREDENTIALS__MY_OKTA_CREDENTIALS__TOKEN="<my_okta_client_token>"
 ```